The Ultimate Guide To Understanding And Implementing Stock Rotation

 What Is The Main Rule Of Stock Rotation

 Stock rotation is a crucial aspect of efficient inventory management for businesses across various industries.
-Understanding and implementing the main stock rotation rule is essential for optimizing storage space, minimizing waste, and ensuring that products are sold before their expiration date.
+Understanding and implementing the main rule of stock rotation is essential for optimizing storage space, minimizing waste, and ensuring that products are sold before their expiration date.
+In this article, we will delve into the primary principle of stock rotation and provide insights on how to apply it effectively.

 Minimizing Product Spoilage: By adhering to the FIFO principle, businesses can significantly reduce the risk of product spoilage.
 This is particularly crucial for perishable goods, ensuring that items with a shorter shelf life are sold before newer arrivals.